plutov/pliutau.com/content/my-first-experience-with-ocaml.md

 ### Conclusion

 Will I be confident deploying this program to production?
 Probably not.
 But it kinda works.
-I would like to unserstand the domainslib better and maybe try few other approaches.
+I would like to understand the domainslib better and maybe try few other approaches.
 And probably run some performance tests.

 Was my journey learning OCaml and doing first steps easy?
 Probably not.
-I wish the documentation was easier accessible for the newcomers and structured better.
+I wish the documentation was easily accessible for the newcomers and structured better.
 Ideally in one place.

 But definitely it was enjoyable and I am 100% sure I will be continuing playing with OCaml and maybe publish some libraries.